-12 ways to make *major* money this summer
+12 ways to make *major* money right now

-It's summer, which means you're ready to kick back, relax and have some fun.
-But between movies with bae, brunches with your besties and weekly water park visits, your piggy bank is starting to feel the pinch.
-Good thing we've got cinchy ways for you to rake in the dough this break, no matter if you have five minutes before day camp-or an entire summer of opportunity.
+Summer's almost over, which means you've probably already kicked back, relaxed and had fun.
+But we bet movies with bae, brunches with your besties and weekly water park visits have left your piggy bank feeling the pinch.
+Good thing we've got cinchy ways for you to rake in the dough before fall creeps up.

 Dig under your sofa cushions, rummage through old purses and empty your pockets.
 You're bound to find a little something here and there—and that change adds up.

-Maybe you're dreaming of becoming a vet-or you're just wild about animals.
-Dog walking is the perfect job for you.
-Anyone with a canine-and a busy schedule- needs someone to walk their precious Fido.
+If you're dreaming of becoming a vet or are just wild about animals, dog-walking is the perfect job for you.
+Anyone with a canine—and a busy schedule—needs someone to walk their precious Fido.
 For more moolah: Ask your neighbors and family friends if they need a pet sitter during vacay.
-You can post your availability on a localized social network like Nextdoor (a great and safe tool to tap into your neighborhood network-just ask your parents' permission first).
+You can post your availability on a localized social network like Nextdoor (a great and safe tool to tap into your neighborhood network—just ask your parents' permission first).
 Or, go old school and post flyers with the same info in your local shop.
 You'll have a new, uh, leash on your summer in no time.

 If you're school savvy, ask your teacher or guidance counselor to get you in touch with kids ISO a tutor.
 You'll get to make your own rates and schedule—meaning you can choose the type of commitment you want.
 The best part?
 You'll keep your mind moving in the summer and help out a student in need.

 Say bye to your books